basscss/basscss/README.md

 ## Unassuming

-Modular and customizable base, typography, layout, and color styles don't dictate what things should look like and play well with other stylesheets and frameworks.
+Modular and customizable typography and layout styles don’t dictate what things should look like and play well with other stylesheets and frameworks.

 [Read More](http://basscss.com)